-FatCow is a good bargain.
-While its performance is not perfect, it performs well considering the price.
-It offers a pretty good array of features and an easy-to-use interface.
+FatCow is a pretty good bargain with its decent array of features and an easy-to-use interface.

 At $3.15 per month for a 2- or 3-year plan, FatCow is among the cheapest web hosts we've reviewed.
 A single-year plan is $3.67, still relatively cheap given that domain registration is free for the first year.
-If you want to keep your registration data out of the public record, we recommend buying domain privacy for an additional $8.99 per year.
-It's one of many companies that offers "unlimited" storage and data transfer, which is a pretty safe offering given how small most websites are.
-FatCow also gives users unlimited email addresses, allows them to host as many domains as they like, and permits unlimited MySQL databases.
+If you want to keep your registration data out of the public record, we recommend buying domain privacy for an additional $9.99 per year.
+FatCow is one of many companies that offers "unlimited" storage and data transfer, which is a pretty safe offering given how small most websites are.
+The service also gives users unlimited email addresses, allows them to host as many domains as they like, and permits unlimited MySQL databases.

 Like many other web hosts, FatCow uses a number of 3rd party applications to provide functionality, held together with the vDeck control panel.
 This may be slightly confusing at first for beginners, but quickly becomes clear as you use the host.